rLoopTeam/website-v5/README.md

 ### Develop
+Make sure that these folders exist:
+ - src/data
+ - src/fonts
+ - src/images
+ - src/scripts
+ - src/styles

+If using windows, we suggest using git bash console to run the scripts.

 Use `npm run watch` to compile the dist directory in real time.

 Use `npm run serve` to serve `/dist` at `http://localhost:8080`.

 ### Deploy

+Use `npm run dist` to compile the dist directory.

 Statically serve dist folder